 Part 2

 Part 2 involves investigating a 360-degree video fire scenario.
-A tutorial video is available showing how to use the 360- degree video tools at this LINK Make sure you review the tutorial video before conducting the investigation.
+A tutorial video is available showing how to use the 360- degree video tools at this LINK as well as in the online course lesson.
+Make sure you review the tutorial video before conducting the investigation.
 You may want to do this several times.

 Background Information.